skarllot/azure-keyvault-reference/README.md

 ## Prerequisites
 Before you begin, you'll need the following:

-* .NET Standard 2.0 or .NET Core 6.0 installed on your machine
+* .NET 6.0 or later SDK installed on your machine
 * An IDE such as Visual Studio, Visual Studio Code, or JetBrains Rider
+* Azure Key Vault instance with appropriate permissions (Get Secrets)
+* Azure credentials configured (the library uses DefaultAzureCredential)

 ## Quickstart
 To use the library, you can install the desired NuGet package(s) in your Web project and add the configuration provider.
 Here's an example of how to add the configuration provider:

 ```csharp
 var builder = Host.CreateDefaultBuilder(args);